PriSurisetty/Workout-Tracker/README.md

 ## Features

 - Records exercise details such as name, duration, and calories burned.
-- Utilizes the Nutritionix API to process exercise input.
+- Utilizes the Nutritionix API (A natural language processing API) to process exercise input.
 - Logs exercise data to a Google Sheet via Sheety.

 ## Requirements